 Warning.
-The cookies spread like crazy and brown to a point that might make you uncomfortable.
+Small Batch Oatmeal Cookies spread like crazy (hence, the flat and chewy) and brown to a point that might make you uncomfortable.
 In fact, you may think you’ve ruined the cookies, but don’t despair.
 Carefully move them to the cooling rack and let them cool completely before tasting.
 They are really good.
 They don’t have any brown sugar, but the sugar and butter caramelize a bit giving these wonderful sweet (and kind of salty) flavor.
 The edges are crispy, the centers are chewy and while the cookies look delicate, they should stack pretty easily.

-- 1/4 cup plus 2 tablespoons old fashioned oats
+- ¼ cup plus 2 tablespoons old fashioned oats 35 grams

 - 3 tablespoons unsalted butter softened (42 grams)